 Outcomes:

-By May 1941, 25,000 people had been convicted for individual civil disobedience.
+By May 1941, 25,000 people were convicted.

 Significant Events:

-December 1941: Japan attacks Pearl Harbour.
+December 1941: Japan attacked Pearl Harbour.